Fu-Gee-La

-"Fu-Gee-La" is a song by American hip-hop trio, Fugees, released on December 13, 1995, by Ruffhouse Records, as the lead single from their second and final album, The Score (1996).
+"Fu-Gee-La" is a song by American hip-hop trio, Fugees, released on December 13, 1995, by Ruffhouse and Columbia Records as the lead single from their second and final album, The Score (1996).
 Produced by Salaam Remi, it contains a sample of "If Loving You Is Wrong (I Don't Want to Be Right)" by Ramsey Lewis, while its chorus contains an interpolation of "Ooo La La La" by Teena Marie.
-Immediately following this is a sample of "Shakiyla (JRH)" by the Poor Righteous Teachers.

 Several remixes of the song, including the "Refugee Camp Remix" and the "Sly & Robbie Remix", which features a young Akon, also appear on The Score.
 The song peaked at number 29 on the US Billboard Hot 100 chart, the Fugees' highest position on the chart, and peaked at number one on the Billboard Maxi-Singles Sales chart.
 The music video was filmed in Jamaica.
 "Fu-Gee-La" has been certified platinum by the Recording Industry Association of America (RIAA).
-In 2016, the Weeknd sampled it on the song "Sidewalks", additionally Jay-Z sampled it on his song "Moonlight" from 4:44.
-Trey Songz also interpolates the song on his single "Na Na".

 Background

-Producer Salaam Remi discussed the song's conception: "We actually were working on a song for Spike Lee’s Clockers movie that actually, that song never came out.
+Producer Salaam Remi discussed the song's conception: "We actually were working on a song for Spike Lee's Clockers movie that actually, that song never came out.
 So we had a song that we did for Clockers, and then during that session, Wyclef was like, 'Yo, play that beat you did for Fat Joe!'
 And Lauryn was like, 'Yo, play the Fat Joe beat' and then when I played it, Clef jumped up and spit the first verse to 'Fu-Gee-La.'
 He had the verse, but it just fell all together and then we worked on it.
 That song was actually done prior to The Score, so a lot of The Score’s vibe was based around what that song was."